How space teaches children - an environment that speaks

 What should the environment look like if it plays the role of a teacher?
 Reggio Emilia's architectural solutions are not accidental; they consider the school as a "city in miniature."

-1. Piazza – The heart of the school (Piazza): Like many Italian cities, the school has a central square – the piazza.
+1. Piazza - The heart of the school (Piazza): Like many Italian cities, the school has a central square - the piazza.
 This is not a corridor; it is an open, democratic hub that connects all the classrooms and where children of different ages and parents meet.
-This is where ideas “cross-pollination” takes place and a sense of community is strengthened.
+This is where ideas are "cross-pollinated" and a sense of community is strengthened.

 2. Transparency and light: Schools use a large number of glass walls and windows from floor to ceiling.
 This provides visual continuity - children can see what is happening in the next room, in the yard or even in the kitchen.
 Light is not only natural lighting, but also a “material” that children can manipulate (for example, with light tables or shadow theater).